bviengineer/reactnd-project-myreads-starter/README.md

 The user interface for MyReads, was built using React and is part of the Udacity Front End Nanodegree, project work.
 A code base was provided and developed upon.

 # View Project
+* View a hosted copy of the project [here](https://brave-lovelace-89002e.netlify.com/)
+* Alternatively, you may:
   * Clone the repository
   * Using your command prompt (CLI), navigate to the project directory
   * Install [node package manager (npm)](https://nodejs.org/en/).
 Note, npm is automatically installed during the installation of node.
     * To determine if you already have node and npm installed, go to your command prompt and check the versions by typing:
       * node -v   then enter key
       * npm -v    then enter key
       * If the results of running each command returns with version numbers, node and npm are installed, otherwise, please install node/npm.
     * Run npm install to update the project with dependencies
     * Run npm start and the page will automatically open in your default browser

 ## Credits
 [Maeva NAP Walkthrough](https://youtu.be/i6L2jLHV9j8) was instrumental during the development of this project.